 The Grove School traces its roots to the earliest days of The City College, which was established in 1847 at The Free Academy.
 In 1853, a class in civil engineering became a requirement for all students.
 The City College School of Technology, which became the School of Engineering in 1962, was established in 1919.

-Approximately 3,300 students pursue degrees at the Baccalaureate, Masters and Ph.D. levels in seven disciplines: Biomedical Engineering, Civil Engineering, Chemical Engineering, Computer Engineering, Computer Science, Electrical Engineering and Mechanical Engineering.
+Approximately 3,300 students pursue degrees at the Baccalaureate, Masters and Ph.D. levels in a broad range of disciplines including Biomedical Engineering, Civil Engineering, Chemical Engineering, Computer Engineering, Computer Science, Cybersecurity, Data Science and Engineering, Electrical Engineering, Mechanical Engineering and Translational Medicine.
 With funding from the National Institutes of Health, the Biomedical Engineering Department is establishing a “national urban model for minority biomedical engineering education.”

 The School is housed in Steinman Hall, at the north end of City College’s 36-acre campus in the Hamilton Heights section of Upper Manhattan.
 Steinman Hall is named for David Steinman, an alumnus and master bridge builder whose projects include the New York’s Henry Hudson Bridge and the Mackinac Bridge linking Michigan’s upper and lower peninsulas.